dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7169 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-The ‘Route to Coder’ button on an [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) can now have an arrow down button, to allow the Auditor to hide the Audit from the coder of record.
+The ‘Route to Coder’ button on an [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) can now have a drop-down option enabled to allow the Auditor to hide the Audit from the Coder of Record.

 ![Route Audit to Coder or Hide From Coder](AuditWrkshtRouteHideCoder.png)